hwRG/hwRG/README.md

 # Hi there 🙃
 I work at AITRICS Virtual Human Team as a Speech AI Engineer. <br>
-I am now woring on the engineering and research of Speech Synthesis.
-(Emotional, Zero-shot, ..)
+I am now working on the engineering and research of Speech Synthesis.
+(Emotional, Zero-shot, etc..)

 ## News
 - 2023.05 : My **[ZET-Speech](https://arxiv.org/abs/2305.13831)** paper is accepted by INTERSPEECH 2023 🎉